 Dedicated Men of Zion are from the small city of Greenville, North Carolina, and it’s there that the group’s gospel roots were formed.
-Vocalists and siblings Anthony “Amp” and Antwan Daniels grew up as friends and fellow church congregants with Marcus Sugg and Dexter Weaver; today – thanks to some marriages – all four are related.
+Vocalists (and father and son) Anthony “Amp” and Antwan Daniels had been fellow church congregants with Marcus Sugg and Dexter Weaver; today – thanks to some marriages – all four are related.

 Anthony’s background as a hip-hop producer and backing musician (Bebe Winans, Toni Braxton et. al) ensures that the vocal quartet has the kind of instrumental backing it deserves.
 The rock-solid rhythm section – Mark Stuart on bass and sought-after Memphis drummer George Sluppick – provides faithful and insistent support that chugs and swings.
 Will Sexton (originally from Texas but these days a Memphis fixture as well) lends sinewy guitar licks in the restrained yet soulful and note-perfect manner of Steve Cropper.
 Calvin Barnes’ superb Hammond organ is equally understated.